Samsung Galaxy Z Flip 6 review: A great flip phone that misses the point

 Samsung, who is this man?
 Because it's not me.
 (Image credit: Derrek Lee / Android Central)

-The Live Effect feature is cool, turning transforming 2D photos into cinematic videos, similar to Cinematic Wallpapers on a Pixel phone.
+The Live Effect feature is cool, transforming 2D photos into cinematic videos, similar to Cinematic Wallpapers on a Pixel phone.
 It appears to be based on Samsung's excellent Image Clipper feature, which separates the subject from the background and then creates a video that can be used as your wallpaper.
 I do wish the effect was actually based on motion instead of just looping a video when set on your lock or cover screens, but the effect is still pretty cool.

-Other interesting Galaxy AI features that I've enjoyed include Instant Slow-Mo, which now lets you save clips; Composer, which helps you write comments, emails, and more on various apps based on past conversations and prompts that you provide it; and the Recorder app, which I find particularly useful as it will transcribe/translate and summarize recordings for you—something also possible in the Samsung Notes app.
+Other interesting Galaxy AI features that I've enjoyed include Instant Slow-Mo, which now lets you save clips; Composer, which helps you write comments, emails, and more on various apps based on past conversations and prompts that you provide it; and the Recorder app, which I find particularly useful as it will transcribe/translate and summarize recordings for you — something also possible in the Samsung Notes app.

 Samsung Galaxy Z Flip 6: Competition